✨ Updated for 2026 Michelin Guide Tokyo

 The Michelin Guide has become the global benchmark for culinary excellence and gastronomy rankings.
 According to its criteria, three-star establishments offer “exceptional cuisine worth a special journey,” two-star venues feature “excellent cooking worth a detour,” and one-star restaurants provide “high-quality cooking worth a stop.”
 Additionally, the Bib Gourmand distinction recognizes restaurants offering outstanding value and satisfaction for under ¥5,000.

-This guide presents the finest French restaurants in Tokyo’s Azabu, Aoyama, and Shirokane districts as recognized in the 2025 Michelin Guide, featuring one three-star establishment, one two-star venue, two one-star restaurants, and seven Bib Gourmand selections.
+This guide presents the finest French restaurants in Tokyo’s Azabu, Aoyama, Sirokane areas as recognized in the 2026 Michelin Guide: 1 three-star establishment, 2 two-star venues, 2 one-star restaurants, and 5 Bib Gourmand selections, totaling 10 exceptional French restaurants.
 Each listing includes an overview, essential information, and menu highlights to help you navigate this exceptional culinary landscape.

 Three-Star Establishments